Orthopedic Fitness Insight

 • Budget is the deciding constraint.
 Equivalent-quality prong belts are generally available at a lower price point than lever belts.

 There is no clinical argument for a prong belt over a lever belt when all other variables are equal.
 The lever mechanism is strictly superior for support consistency.
-But all other variables are not always equal - and the above scenarios are where a prong belt earns its place.
+But all other variables are not always equal, and the above scenarios are where a prong belt earns its place.

 When a Lever Belt Is the Right Tool